lucasmbarboza/rpa-rentention-meraki/README.md

 ## License

-This code is licensed under the BSD 3-Clause License.
+This code is licensed under the MIT License.
 See [LICENSE.txt](./LICENSE.txt) for details.